samyakpadwekar/Java_backend/Spring Core/Readme.md

    <!-- collaborators and configuration for this bean go here -->
 </bean>
 ```
-- In *Annotation Based Spring Bean Configuration*,scope is defined with @Scope annotaion on @Service or @Component class
+- In *Annotation Based Spring Bean Configuration*,scope is defined with @Scope annotation on @Service or @Component class
 ```
 @Service
 @Scope("singleton")